Introduction to Pumas

 )

-When we only give the parameters, the random effects are automatically sampled from their distributions.
+When we only give the structural model parameters, the random effects are automatically sampled from their distributions.
 If we wish to prescribe a value for the random effects, we pass initial values similarly:

 Simulated population (Vector{<:Subject})